dlmanning/gulp-sass/README.md

 <h2 id="migrating-to-version-5">Migrating to version 5</h2>

 `gulp-sass` version 5 requires Node 12 or later, and introduces some breaking changes.
-Additionally, changes in Node itself mean that we should no longer use Node fibers to speed up asynchronous rendering with Dart Sass.
+Additionally, changes in Node itself mean that Node fibers can no longer be used to speed up Dart Sass in Node 16.

 ### Setting a Sass compiler